18 Feb 2025

 Ease education or healthcare costs with the Child Development Account (CDA) First Step Grant

-Aside from the Cash Gift, the Baby Bonus scheme also comprises a special savings account - the CDA - which will be created for your child.
-All eligible Singaporean children will receive a First Step Grant of $5,000, up from $3,000 previously.
+Aside from the Cash Gift, the Baby Bonus Scheme also comprises a special savings account - the CDA.
+All eligible Singaporean children will receive a First Step Grant (FSG) of $5,000 in the CDA.
+Under the Large Families Scheme, child of 3rd or higher birth order will receive an additional FSG of $5,000.

 You can also double the savings deposited into your child’s CDA by leveraging the Government’s dollar-for-dollar matching, up to the Government co-matching cap.
 For example, if you top up $4,000 in your child’s CDA, the Government will match it with another $4,000.